drbeco/tgit/template.md

 ###### This is a header level 6

-Level 6 fonts looks smaller than normal text in doxygen!
+Level 6 fonts looks smaller than normal text in doxygen, and the same size but gray in doxygen.

 Thats the last level.